Engaging in Innis Student Life & Housing

 - Orientation Week: This is a weeklong series of activities designed to transition new students into life at Innis and U of T. Year after year, frosh week proves to be a fun, memorable and informative experience, where new students begin to form lasting friendships.
 Visit the ICSS website for more information.

 - Campus Tours: Before arriving at U of T and Innis College in September, consider a visit to downtown Toronto to orient yourself to the St. George campus, the surrounding neighbourhoods and your transportation options.
 The Nona Macdonald Visitor’s Centre offers regular campus walking tours throughout the summer, as do the U of T libraries.

 - Office of Student Life: Here at Innis, we have an entire team of professionals dedicated to enhancing the student life experience.
-Led by our Dean of Students, Tim Worgan, this team facilitates opportunities in four program areas: leadership, mentorship, community outreach and life skills.
+Led by our Dean of Students, Steve Masse, this team facilitates leadership, mentorship, and community outreach.
 Visit the Innis Student Life website to find out how to get involved.